bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 ```
 Figure X. Qualcomm card delivering `skb` to upper layers _via_ NAPI.
 In [`drivers/net/qualcomm/emac/emac-mac.c`](https://github.com/torvalds/linux/blob/master/drivers/net/ethernet/qualcomm/emac/emac-mac.c#L1071).

-Like `NAPI`, Generic Receiver Offload (GRO for short) is a technique the Linux
+Like NAPI, GRO (Generic Receiver Offload) is a technique the Linux kernel uses
-kernel uses to aggregate groups of packets, process, and pass them up the
+to aggregate groups of packets for the same stream and pass them up the network
-network stack at once instead of processing every single packet as it is
+stack at once instead of processing every single packet as it is received.
+For
-received.
-For more information on GRO, check out the article by
+more information on GRO, check out the article by
 [DPDK](https://doc.dpdk.org/guides/prog_guide/generic_receive_offload_lib.html).

-Like all of the other code, `napi_gro_receive` is a wrapper that does bookkeeping before calling
+The `napi_gro_receive` function is a wrapper that does bookkeeping before calling
-`gro_receive_skb`, which calls `dev_gro_receive`.
+and includes calls to trace the flow of `skbAtk` through the system
+before calling `dev_gro_receive`.

 ```c
 gro_result_t gro_receive_skb(struct gro_node *gro, struct sk_buff *skb)